Quantum-Accelerators/quacc/docs/user/basics/wflow_syntax.md

     1. The `#!Python @job` decorator will be transformed into `#!Python @jf.job`.

-## Stripping the Decorator Altogether
+## Stripping the Decorator from a Job

-If you ever want to strip the decorator from a pre-decorated function for any reason, you can call the `.__wrapped__` attribute.
+If you ever want to strip the decorator from a pre-decorated `#!Python @job` for any reason, you can call the `.__wrapped__` attribute.
 This returns the original function.

 ```python
 from quacc import job